sheltermanager/asm3/doc/manual/publishing.rst

 item.
 The options for filtering animals are the same as for the other publishers.

-**Note:** If you are using the “Upload all images” option, ASM will only send the first 4 images (the first is always the preferred) as RescueGroups.org do not support more than 4 images per animal.
+.. warning:: If you are using the “Upload all images” option, ASM will only send the first 4 images (the first is always the preferred) as RescueGroups.org do not support more than 4 images per animal.

-**Note:** The RescueGroups.org publisher uses the publisher breeds and species mappings, so you should make sure that you have mappings for all your breeds and species before using the publisher (the publisher will give an error message if any species or breeds do not have mappings).
+.. warning:: The RescueGroups.org publisher uses the publisher breeds and species mappings, so you should make sure that you have mappings for all your breeds and species before using the publisher (the publisher will give an error message if any species or breeds do not have mappings).

 AVID/PETtrac UK
 ---------------